thesephist/rational-arithmetic/README.md

 - Support for primitive JS double precision floating-point values
 - Ergonomic and readable API
 - Support for all JavaScript unary and binary number operators
+- Transparent interoperability with primitive numbers when exact correctness isn't needed

 ## API